Wine (1924 film)

 Wine is a 1924 American silent melodrama film directed by Louis J. Gasnier, produced and released by Universal Pictures under their 'Jewel' banner.
 The film, which featured Clara Bow in her first starring role, is currently classified as lost.

-Synopsis
+Plot

-Set during the Prohibition Era, Wine exposes the widespread liquor traffic in the upper-classes.
-Bow portrays an innocent girl who develops into a "wild redhot mama".
+During the Prohibition Era, the widespread liquor traffic in the upper-classes is exposed.
+Angela is an innocent girl who develops into a "wild redhot mama".